sangwani-coder/lipila-fullstack-flask/README.md

 Lipila is an Online Fees Collection System suitable for businesses to collect fees online.
 Lipila is a powerful combination of Fee Management Software + Online Payment Gateway.

 ### Description
-Lipila is software focused to provide solutions to schools, colleges, universities, coaching institutes, academies, etc.
+Lipila is software focused to provide solutions to School, colleges, universities, coaching institutes, academies, etc.

 ### benefits
 - fast and secure payments